snowman-repos/book/project_managers/README.md

-Using the agreed estimated times and deadline you can now produce a project schedule.
-Using a simple, free and open-source tool like Planner; define your web project start date, enter all of the project tasks you have identified, with the exact amount of time allowed for each.
-PM tools like Planner will automatically assign each task with a start and end date.

-Screenshot of Planner - a great free and open-source project management tool.Planner: Create a project schedule & even export as HTML
 One of the advantages of using a tool that allows you to produce a GANTT chart, with start and end dates for phases and tasks, is that you can add:

 Client tasks